 - Choose a design template.

-At this point, you’ll be ready to customize your template to reflect your brand and to add content.
+- At this point, you’ll be ready to customize your template to reflect your brand

-The site builder is intuitive and easy to use.
-Using the navigation bar located on the left-hand side of the screen, you can easily:
+- Using the navigation bar located on the left-hand side of the screen to add content

 - Upload and share your files (such as images, video or audio clips, or documents)